 Students will work in groups assigned randomly by the instructor to present a case history to the class.
 Topics and group member roles should be submitted to the instructor for approval by the date noted in the schedule below.
 As part of this assignment, students will individually submit team, peer, and self-evaluations to the instructor.
 PowerPoint presentations must not exceed the time limit discussed in class, involve all group members, and include:

-- A summary of the case

-- Highlights of forensic techniques/methods

-- Critiques in the literature, news, social media of the techniques/methods

-- Your assessment of the techniques/methods

-- Images/graphs/diagrams to clarify the case, critiques, assessment

-- References Cited

-- 2 Discussion questions for the class based on the case
+- A summary of the case - Highlights of forensic techniques/methods - Critiques in the literature, news, social media of the techniques/methods - Images/graphs/diagrams to clarify the case, critiques, assessment - References Cited & 2 discussion questions for the class